 Because they hear a lot of stories that aren’t true.

-Fictional stories, fun stories storytellingwith good lessons and all the feelings, but not true stories that really happened to people they know and love.
+Fictional stories, fun stories with good lessons and all the feelings, but not true stories that really happened to people they know and love.
 Stories they can trust because they aren’t just stories…they actually happened to people they know and love.

 But when they hear our stories; stories about how we have experienced the love and faithfulness of God, they hear HOPE.